kelvin-kahuho/Momma-App---Flask/README.md

 Installation:

-Clone the repository and navigate to the project directory Install the required dependencies using pip install -r requirements.txt Run the application using python app.py
+Clone the repository and navigate to the project directory Install the required dependencies
+Run the application using python run.py
 Contributing:

 Contributions are welcome!
 If you would like to contribute to this project, please open an issue or pull request on the Github repository.